Steve Green (journalist): Related activities

 Green joined the Birmingham Science Fiction Group in February 1977 and has held several posts with that organisation, including editor of its monthly newsletter.
 He also became a member of the British Science Fiction Association, eventually taking over the clubs column ("Life on Mars") for its newsletter Matrix.
 Later, he collaborated with artist Kevin Clarke on a short-lived comic strip for Matrix, "The Tavern at the End of Time".

 He was chair of the British science fiction conventions Novacon 14 (1984), Novacon 37 (2007), and Novacon 44 (2014); he also ran the "Fan Lounge" at Intervention, the 1997 Eastercon.
 Other roles include: Fantasy Amateur Press Association vice-president, 2005–07, and president-elect in 2009 (as the post was dissolved in the same ballot, Green never took office, but was briefly listed in official publications as "president emeritus"); administrator of the Nova Awards for British fanzines, presented annually at Novacon, 2002–09 (he reassumed the role in late 2010); former administrator of the Delta Film Award, presented annually at Manchester's Festival of Fantastic Films until 2014.

 In November 2008, Green announced himself as a candidate for the TransAtlantic Fan Fund.
 He won and subsequently attended the 2009 world sf convention, Anticipation, before travelling across Canada and the United States.
 He is currently working on a series of articles about his trip and acted as European TAFF administrator for two years, a requirement of the post.

 He was a regular guest speaker at the Exeter University convention Microcon, 2008–10, 2012–13 and 2015 (the final year it was held).

 Joel Lane's 2009 short story collection The Terrible Changes is dedicated to Green and to the memory of his late wife, Ann.

-He is currently a director of the UK publishing imprint Rose of Eibon.
+Green was a director of the UK publishing imprint Rose of Eibon.